Approximating branchwidth on parametric extensions of planarity: Conclusion

-In this paper we show that for classes of graphs not containing as a subgraph a handle wall or a crosscap wall, there exists an constant-additive approximation algorithm for branchwidth (\cref{mainth}).
-Our algorithm is based on the algorithms in \cref{moreaparam} and \cref{rat_k} that can also construct the branch-decompositions in question (see \cite{GuT08optim} for the constructive version of \cref{rat_k}).
 This implies that our algorithm can also be enhanced to output the corresponding branch decomposition.
 Another issue is whether the cubic running time can be improved.
 This depends on two factors.
 The first is the cubic time required to construct the decomposition in \cref{from_surfex}.
 This running time might be improved to a quadratic one using the technique of Grohe, Kawarabayashi, and Reed in \cite{GroheKR13}.
-The second is the ``Ratcatcher'' algorithm in \cref{rat_k} that requires cubic time and, to our knowledge, no faster algorithm exists for computing the branchwidth of a planar graph.
+The second is the ``Ratcatcher'' algorithm in \cref{pr_rat_k} that requires cubic time and, to our knowledge, no faster algorithm exists for computing the branchwidth of a planar graph.

-As we already mentioned, the exact polynomial computation of branchwidth is known to be possible for graph classes excluding a single-crossing graph as a minor \cite{DemaineHNRT04appro}.
-As single-crossing graphs are minors of both the handle wall and the crosscap wall, our result can be seen as an ``approximation'' extension of the results in \cite{DemaineHNRT04appro}.
+As we already mentioned, the exact polynomial computation of branchwidth is known to be possible for graph classes excluding a singly-crossing graph as a minor \cite{DemaineHNRT04appro}.
+As singly-crossing graphs are minors of both the handle wall and the crosscap wall, our result can be seen as an ``approximation'' extension of the results in \cite{DemaineHNRT04appro}.
 However the question on whether (and when) an exact polynomial algorithm exists remains open.
 Our guess is the following.

 \begin{conjecture} If $H$ is a graph that can be embedded both in the torus and in the projective plane, then branchwidth can be computed in polynomial time in $H$-minor free graphs. \end{conjecture}